 - Blistered Tomato Toast with Pesto and Arugula from Swirls of Flavor

-Caprese Salad Skewers are such a fun and flavorful appetizer.
+Mini Caprese Skewers are such a fun and flavorful appetizer.

 If you like this Caprese Salad Skewers recipe, please leave a 5-star rating.

 - 1 pint grape tomatoes about 24 to 26,